 The Schwab Target 2025 Fund (SWHRX) is designed for an investor who is on the cusp of retirement.

-About 51% of fund assets are invested in fixed income and cash, with the Schwab US Aggregate Bond Index Fund (SWAGX) being the single largest holding at about 19%.
+About half of fund assets are invested in fixed income and cash, with the Schwab US Aggregate Bond Index Fund (SWAGX) being the single largest holding at about 19%.
 This is largely what’s providing your income.
-The remaining 49% is invested in stocks with a concentration in domestic large caps, which is largely what’s going to provide capital appreciation.
+The other half is invested in stocks with a concentration in domestic large caps, which is largely what’s going to provide capital appreciation.
 The Schwab S&P 500 Index Fund (SWPPX) is second-largest among underlying investments, at just under 16% of assets.

 A roughly 50/50 split between stocks and bonds is a fairly aggressive portfolio for a person starting retirement.
 The old financial planning rule of thumb was that your allocation to stocks should be roughly 100 minus your age.
 So, assuming you retired at the age of 65, a 35% to stocks would be “about right.”
 (But note that rules of thumb are not ironclad laws; some financial planners recommend a more aggressive 120 minus your age as their standard.)

 Schwab Target 2045 Fund (SWMRX)